webgptorg/book/DICTIONARY.md

 <!--

-TODO: Make this better, according to the new structure of BLUEPRINT.md and probbably in flat structure
+TODO: Make this better, according to the new structure of BLUEPRINT.md and probably in flat structure

 ## Promptbook core